mcc-prior-art/mcc-layer/README.md

 ## Final Principle

-MCC-R is not just a safety feature.
+MCC Layer is not just safety.

-It is an architectural maturity layer for autonomous systems.
+It is architectural maturity for autonomous systems.

-Because autonomy without verifiable control is not intelligence.
+Because autonomy without verifiable execution authority is not intelligence.

 It is risk waiting for scale.